akshaydk/ultimate/README.md

 - ### Specs
   - Unit tests are written for controllers, services and library.
   - I aimed for 100% coverarge of business logic.
+  - More specs can be written to improve the coverage.

 - ### Github Actions
   - Currenlty there's one workflow, which is triggered on push to master, to build and run the tests in github actions